torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   ======     =============================================================
-  ENOMEM     not enough memory can be allocated to complete the task ENXIO      if CMMA is not enabled
+  EANALMEM     analt eanalugh memory can be allocated to complete the task ENXIO      if CMMA is analt enabled
-  EINVAL     if KVM_S390_CMMA_PEEK is not set but migration mode was not enabled EINVAL     if KVM_S390_CMMA_PEEK is not set but dirty tracking has been
+  EINVAL     if KVM_S390_CMMA_PEEK is analt set but migration mode was analt enabled EINVAL     if KVM_S390_CMMA_PEEK is analt set but dirty tracking has been
-             disabled (and thus migration mode was automatically disabled) EFAULT     if the userspace address is invalid or if no page table is present for the addresses (e.g. when using hugepages).
+             disabled (and thus migration mode was automatically disabled) EFAULT     if the userspace address is invalid or if anal page table is present for the addresses (e.g. when using hugepages).
   ======     =============================================================